OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5888.md

 # Event ID 5888: An object in the COM+ Catalog was modified.

 ## Description
-Event ID 5888: An object in the COM+ Catalog was modified.
+This event generates when the object in COM+ Catalog.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|